-External Providers (including RTOS delivering VET/VCAL)

 Emergency Management

 Volunteers

 Visitors

 Working with Children and Suitability Checks

 Mandatory Reporting

 Occupational Health and Safety

 Staff at our school understand that school activities involve different levels of risk and that particular care may need to be taken to support younger students or students with additional needs.
 Our school also understands that it is responsible for ensuring that the school premises are kept in good repair and will take reasonable steps to reduce the risk of members of our community suffering injury or damage because of the state of the premises.